reel brazil: mutinies in video art

 The board convenes 4 times a year and this voluntary advisory role will probably take up to half a day of your time (max), once every 3 months, but you will be learning about the UK arts industry and be on an exciting journey with us!

-Please get in touch with CT20’s director, Nina Shen by email: info@ct-20.org for more information and a detailed job description.
+Please get in touch with CT20’s director, Nina Shen for more information & a non-obligatory chat: info@ct-20.org.